mjc-gh/batsd-dash/README.md

 ### License

-Copyright (c) 2012 Michael J Coyne
+Copyright (c) 2012 Michael J Coyne & Brian O'Connor

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software